spider-123-eng/Gobblin-Work/README.md

 	#writer.fs.uri=hdfs://localhost:9000
 	#state.store.fs.uri=hdfs://localhost:9000

-	Now you can absorb the output in the /opt/gobblin/output  directory
+	Now you can observe the output in the /opt/gobblin/output  directory

 See also for references:
 -----------------------